-And the salad itself is super tasty with a crazy good vinaigette that also serves as a marinade for red onions, sliced wafer thin to strew across the beef.
-It doesn’t hurt a bit that the salad has some of my favorite veggies, bell peppers, tomatoes and cucumber.
+And the salad itself is super tasty with a crazy good vinaigrette that also serves as a marinade for red onions, sliced wafer thin to strew across the beef.
+It doesn’t hurt a bit that the salad has some of my favorite veggies, bell peppers, tomatoes, and cucumber.
 It’s just made of simple everyday veggies but they’re absolutely transformed by that marvelous dressing.

 Making Shaking Beef – Bò Lúc Lắc:

 There’s not too much to making Shaking Beef – Bò Lúc Lắc, but there are four different components.
 Honestly, it’s mostly just assembly.
-There’s the salad, the vinaigrete with the red onions, the beef and the little condiment of salt, pepper and lime.
+There’s the salad, the vinaigrette with the red onions, the beef and the little condiment of salt, pepper, and lime.

 I like that most of these ingredients are available almost everywhere – I’ve even seen oyster sauce in my small hometown in Iowa.
 What might be a bit trickier is the dark soy.
 If you only have plain old soy sauce, just use a little extra sugar.
 And if you don’t have Rice Vinegar, just use apple cider. add a touch more water if you think the dressing is sharp or a touch more sugar.
 And don’t be afraid of that touch of fish sauce – it adds that umami flavor and a little salt and it keeps forever in the fridge.